Justin Bieber And Hailey Baldwin Reportedly Plan On Having Children After His Upcoming ‘Changes’ Tour

 “He’s very eager to get on stage again and deliver a show that people will remember and talk about for a long time,” the insider continued, followed by saying that Bieber “wants to show the haters that he’s still got it.”

-Since getting married in September 2018, Baldwin and Bieber have been asked several times when they will be ready to begin having babies together.
+Since getting married in September 2018, Baldwin and Bieber have been asked several times when they will be ready to have babies.
 Bieber was recently asked on The Ellen DeGeneres Show how many children he would like to have with the model.
 Instead of giving the talk show host an answer, he said it would be up to his wife, who will be the one carrying their children.
 Baldwin herself has said the idea of having kids of her own is a “closer reality” now that she’s a married woman.
-She also said she’s always seen herself having children, and that she “loves kids.”
+She also said she’s always seen herself having children and that she “loves kids.”

 Bieber dropped Changes this past Valentine’s Day.
-The album is a celebration of his marriage to Baldwin, and is his first studio album since he released Purpose in 2015.
-Following his five-year hiatus, Bieber is reportedly ready now more than ever to return to the stage.
+The album is a celebration of his marriage to Baldwin and is his first studio album since he released Purpose in 2015.
+Following his five-year hiatus, Bieber is reportedly ready, now more than ever, to return to the stage.
 He recently performed on Saturday Night Live and is also set to perform at the Billboard Music Awards next month.